What is Flexible Single Master Operations (FSMO roles)

 2. What is the command to check FSMO roles ?

+Another good interview question is, what’s the command to check FSMO Roles?
 To check FSMO roles from command, run the command “netdom query fsmo“.
 Open command prompt and type “netdom query fsmo“.
 Here, we can see that all the five operation masters are on DC01 because DC01 is the first DC of our forest.

 3. To transfer FSMO roles open command prompt (either on DC01 or DC02 as an Administrator) and type “ntdsutil“.
 Ntdsutil command is used for database management of Active Directory Domain Services and manages FSMO roles.